kareemgrant/fewd-courseware/content/05-css-positioning-and-colors/css-positioning.md

 ### Absolute Positioning

-- This type of positioning takes box out of normal flow and **no longer affects the position of other elements on the page**
+- This type of positioning takes box out of normal flow

-- Other elements act is if the element is not longer there
+- Other elements **act is if the absolutely positioned element is not longer there**

 - Box offset properties (top or bottom and left or right) are used to position the element

 - Elements positioned absolutely will be positioned relative to the nearest **positioned** element

+{{% notice tip %}}
   Remember that these values will be relative to the next parent element with relative (or absolute) positioning.
 If there is no such parent, it will default all the way back up to the <html> element itself meaning it will be placed relatively to the page itself.
+{{% /notice %}}

 ![inline](/images/05/absolute_positioning.png)